tsgates/arch-wiki-markdown/wiki/Backlight.md

 acpi_backlight=vendor will prefer vendor specific driver (e.g. thinkpad_acpi, sony_acpi, etc.) instead of the ACPI video.ko driver.

+For Lenovo IdeaPad laptops, you may also need to blacklist the ideapad_laptop module by adding blacklist ideapad_laptop to /etc/modprobe.d/blacklist.conf, creating the file if needed.
+(Source)

+Tip:Also, you can try:

+     acpi_osi="!Windows 2012" acpi_backlight=vendor # On some new laptops with pre-installed Windows 8 and/or hybrid graphics
+     acpi_backlight=legacy
+     acpi_osi=Linux

+and all combinations of these lines.

+The first line works on asus G750 notebook (keys don't work, only from /sys/class/backlight/asus-nb-wmi/brightness.
+You need to also do

+    # modprobe asus-nb-wmi

+Tip:If you have got intel_backlight and a manufacturer backlight (dell, toshiba, etc.) that stops working after suspend, try:

+    acpi_backlight=vendor

+and the following X11 quirk (/etc/X11/xorg.conf.d/80-backlight.conf):

+     Section "Device"
+        Identifier  "Intel Graphics"
+        Driver      "intel"
+        Option      "AccelMethod"     "sna"
+        Option      "Backlight"       "intel_backlight" # use your backlight that works here Driver      "intel"
+        BusID       "PCI:0:2:0"
+     EndSection

+Note:Disabling legacy boot on Dell XPS13 breaks backlight support.

 Switching off the backlight
 ---------------------------